ambuda-org/vidyut/vidyut-lipi/README.md

 Overview
 --------

-Communities around the world write Sanskrit and other Indian languages in different scripts in different contexts.
+Communities around the world write Sanskrit and other Indian languages with different scripts in different contexts.
 For example, a user might type Sanskrit in ITRANS, read it in Kannada, and publish it in Devanagari.
 Such communities often rely on a *transliterator*, which converts text from one